Educating for Democracy in the Digital Age

 Check out this new article written by Erica Hodgin and Joe Kahne titled Misinformation in the Information Age: What Teachers Can Do to Support Students.
 The article highlights three educational approaches that can help young people develop the capacity to judge the accuracy and credibility of online information.
 You can also check out the other articles focused on media literacy in the September issue of Social Education.

 What is Civic Learning?

 Civic learning is a process through which young people develop the knowledge, skills, and commitments to interact effectively with others, improve their communities and the broader society, and participate in democracy.
+And the digital age has made the need for such education all the more urgent.
 New skills and dispositions are needed to help youth fully leverage new opportunities for effective participation while navigating new challenges.
 Watch this video to learn more about what civic engagement is and to find out how teachers in Oakland Unified School District are integrating civic learning throughout the district.

 Ready to learn more about how to educate for democracy?
 These essential questions touch on core civic practices.
 By exploring the questions and diving into the resources below, you will find ways to integrate civic learning across content areas and grade levels.

 How do I help students research issues that matter to them?

 How do I further students’ civic knowledge and understanding?